The Perfect Everest Base Camp Packing List [2022]

 Everest Base Camp Packing List: Electronics

-After Namche Bazaar, you’ll start paying for electricity (which isn’t cheap) so bring one or two power banks along with you.
+After Namche Bazaar, you’ll start paying for electricity (which isn’t cheap).
+Bring one or two power banks along with you.

 GoPro